What is shadow data?

 Do you know where your sensitive data lives?
 And do you have the tools and resources to manage it?
 Shadow data is a prominent yet frequently overlooked problem, but there are tools and resources to tackle it and secure your most valuable currency – your data.

-As more and more companies move to the cloud the landscape of cloud technologies expands and becomes more complex.
+As more and more companies move to the cloud, the landscape of cloud technologies expands and becomes more complex.
 As more and more developers utilize the flexibility of the cloud to spin up new data storage assets with the click of a button, without consulting security or IT, the data attack surface also increases.
-Add in data democratization and the lack of a perimeter and shadow data becomes increasingly prevalent, as does the risk of data breach as traditional data security strategies fail to keep up.
+Add in data democratization and the lack of a perimeter and shadow data becomes increasingly prevalent, as does the risk of data breach, as traditional data security strategies fail to keep up.

-1. The proliferation of technology and the associated high complexity: Dozens of technologies are used to store, use and share data in the cloud.
+The proliferation of technology and the associated high complexity: Dozens of technologies are used to store, access, and share data in the cloud.
 They can be managed by the service provider or developers directly, and often each one is configured differently.
 This has created multiple architectures that rapidly change and bring new risks.
 Today, developers can spin up or copy an entire datastore in seconds.

-3. Data democratization: As more value is placed on the concept of making data available to all that need it, the risks increase.
+Data democratization: As more value is placed on the concept of making data available to all that need it, the risks increase.
 And manual efforts to categorize and secure all the data stores are ineffective.

-4. No on-premises perimeter: Cloud data is a shared data model.
+No on-premises perimeter: Cloud data is a shared data model.
 It’s meant to be accessible from anywhere, given the right credentials.
 There is no longer a single choke point of protection and monitoring.

 Think about where all of your data might live.
 And then think about where copies of this data may exist.
 In a typical example, you likely have the following:

-• Leftover Data from Cloud Migration: As many organizations move to the cloud, it obviously requires a “lift and shift” data migration project, where the original database was moved into a modern cloud data store.
-But more often than not, the original data never got deleted, so that lingering instance remains unmanaged, unmaintained and often forgotten.
+Leftover data from cloud migration: As many organizations move to the cloud, it obviously requires a “lift and shift” data migration project, where the original database was moved into a modern cloud data store.
+But more often than not, the original data never got deleted, so that lingering instance remains unmanaged, unmaintained, and often forgotten.

-• Toxic Data Logs: Developers and log frameworks log sensitive data, which creates sensitive files that are not classified as sensitive, lack the proper access control and encryption, and can be easily exposed.
+Toxic data logs: Developers and log frameworks log sensitive data, which creates sensitive files that are not classified as sensitive, lack the proper access control and encryption, and can be easily exposed.

-• Analytics Pipeline: Of course, your data is only useful if you can consistently reference and analyze it, so many companies will store data in some type of analytics pipeline using the likes of Snowflake or others.
+Analytics pipeline: Of course, your data is only useful if you can consistently reference and analyze it, so many companies will store data in some type of analytics pipeline using the likes of Snowflake or others.

 Shadow data can be your biggest vulnerability.
 In a lot of cases, this data is not used anymore.
 Forgotten about or not even visible or accessible to corporate IT teams.
 On the whole, the people in your organization who should know about these stores of data don’t know about them, leaving it open prey to cybercriminals.